Areas of interest

 In this area the following WGs have been set up:

-WG 3 - WG on Paediatric Research Methodologies
+WG - Paediatric Research Methodologies

-WG 3 – The WG on Paediatric Research Methodologies for conducting studies and clinical research in the paediatric population.
-This WP is in charge to support the TEDDY’s membership in several EU and international initiatives, such as the European Network of Paediatric Research at the European Medicines Agency (Enpr-EMA), and the SPIRIT|CONSORT initiative.
+The WG on Paediatric Research Methodologies is in charge of supporting the TEDDY’s membership in several EU and international initiatives, such as the European Network of Paediatric Research at the European Medicines Agency (Enpr-EMA), the Accelerating Clinical Trials in the European Union (ACT EU) and the SPIRIT|CONSORT initiative.
+The goal of this WG is to facilitate the adoption of innovative designs and advanced methodologies in paediatric research, promoting a more efficient and innovative approach to paediatric clinical trials.

 Children Engagement